 You can’t control everything

 Things happen for a reason.
 It sucks knowing you could have done something to prevent the bad things that happened.
 The least that you can do is learn from it to make the present better.
-Trusting the process and trusting on people takes away a bit of stress from you.
+Trusting the process and trusting of people takes away a bit of stress from you.
 Learn to accept the situation that you’re in and do your best on things you have control of.

 It’s okay to be alone

 I said this before, but I’ll say it again.
 Alone people are not lonely.
 Yes, having company is better, but it doesn’t mean you don’t have friends or anyone if you’re alone.
-I used to be embarrassed going alone to different places or eating in a restaurant alone.
+I used to be embarrassed about going alone to different places or eating in a restaurant alone.
 I realized that I like it, and sometimes prefer it.
 It feels good knowing you can do those things on your own.

 In 2016, I created a blog post about the 25 things I want to do before I turn 25.
 I didn’t do everything in the list before I turn 25, but I still want to do some in the near future (except for the tattoo, I think 😜).
 I’m glad and relieved after writing this post because I realize how much I’ve changed over the past few years.
+26 things I learned in 26 years.
 I still have a long way to go, but I’ll try to keep better each year I grow older.
 I remember being a spoiled teenager who gets mad when I couldn’t get what I want.
 Now, I no longer get mad if I can’t get what I wanted.
 I instead thrive harder to get it!
 Besides, getting mad won’t get me anywhere, right?